carlosdelest/elasticsearch/README.md

    from a pull request branch, you can point to that PR by declaring the branch in the format of `pull/2996/head` where `2996` is the number of your pull request.

+   By default, custom projects are automatically removed after about an hour.
+   If you want to keep it longer set `KEEP_DEPLOYMENT=true`, but please also remember to undeploy it once no longer needed.

    By default a project of type `elasticsearch` is deployed.
 If you want to deploy a different project type (`observability` or `security`) you can pass the project type as environment variable when triggering the pipeline above via:

    ```